This page was last updated: May 3rd, 2022

-You can also send your compliments to our Chief Executive at The Royal Cornwall Hospital, Truro, TR1 3LJ.
+If you want to write a compliment letter, you can also send this to the staff on the ward or in the department, or write to our Chief Executive at The Royal Cornwall Hospital, Truro, TR1 3LJ.
 The Chief Executive replies to every thank you letter personally and informs all relevant members of staff about the compliments they receive.

 You will be asked:

 You can rank your answer from “extremely likely” to “extremely unlikely” and also comment to explain your ranking.

 We also ask you a few follow up questions related to ‘compassionate care’.
 You don’t have to complete these but it helps us a lot if you do.

 We use your views to improve our services.
 The rating you give (but not your comment) is also sent to NHS England and contributes to our national ratings, so using this method is extremely important to us.
 We keep the comments and pass them on to the staff and managers.

 Please ask your care team for a Friends and Family form on your departure, or you can click here to take the survey online.

 If you have tried this and it has not adequately resolved your concerns, or if you would like some help to do this, then please contact the Patient and Family Experience Team.
 They will listen to you and work with you to achieve a satisfactory resolution whether you are requesting information, providing feedback, raising a concern, or making a complaint.

 Please send an email to firstname.lastname@example.org or leave a voicemail on 01872 252793.
 We will return your call in a maximum of two working days (although the majority will be returned on the same day, except on weekends and bank holidays)

 If you have any queries about your current treatment (including information about appointments and waiting times) please contact the relevant department or clinic direct.